Improving Facilities to Enhance Quality of Life in Lafayette

 A new Civic Center on South Public Road would provide a more welcoming community space and better access to government resources and services.
 It would also provide a southern anchor in Old Town, support a variety of Lafayette’s adopted plans to implement the community’s vision, and further activate the South Public Road corridor.

-Municipal services have evolved since construction of the current City Hall in 1985.
-In the past 40 years, existing services have expanded, and entirely new services have begun based on community interest or regulatory requirements.
+Municipal services have evolved since the construction of the current City Hall in 1985.
+Over the past 40 years, existing services have expanded, and new services have emerged based on community interests or regulatory requirements.
 Examples include communications to increase engagement, economic development to support economic diversification and resiliency, planning and building services to meet demand for development review and inspections, sustainability to implement community climate action goals, and professional engineering staff to improve the reliability and safety of Lafayette's infrastructure.
-A new Civic Center would provide the space necessary to meet current and future service needs as well as relocate the Municipal Court from the Police Department.
+A new Civic Center would provide:

 A new Civic Center would improve energy efficiency by an estimated 27%.
 These energy efficiency measures come from improving the building envelope and installing energy-efficient equipment and lighting systems.
-The new Civic Center would also allow additional electric vehicle (EV) chargers available for public use, expanding Lafayette’s public EV charging network.
+The new Civic Center would also provide additional electric vehicle (EV) chargers for public use, thereby expanding Lafayette’s public EV charging network.

 Project Scope